What do you need to know to set up multi-byte or different locale databases in IBM Informix Servers?

 - If you want an entire software instance in a specific language, set the OS environment variable (LANG) for your specific language first.
 For example, when prompted, a user can specify the French language as spoken in Canada during the installation process.
 The code set automatically defaults to the ISO8859-1 code-set.
 With this information, the system sets the value of the default locale, specified by the LANG environment variable, to fr_CA (fr for ISO8859-1 French and CA for Canada).
 Every process uses this locale unless the LC_* or LANG environment variables are modified.
 (Note: The default locale assumes 7 bit ASCII character set, however, Extended Parallel Server (XPS) rejects any filename usage that is not 7 bit ASCII.)

 - The available code-sets are in the $INFORMIXDIR/gls directory.
 Many additional languages, especially UTF-8 language sets, are included in the International Language Support (ILS) product, available as a separate purchase.

 - There are 3 environment settings needed for any change in locale: CLIENT_LOCALE, DB_LOCALE, and SERVER_LOCALE.

-- The setup steps for using different languages and code-sets is documented in the IBM Informix GLS User's Guide, available here:
+- The setup steps for using different languages and code-sets are documented in the IBM Informix GLS User's Guide.